kubevirt/kubevirt-tekton-tasks/tasks/cleanup-vm/README.md

 This task can execute a script, or a command in a Virtual Machine and stop/delete the VM afterwards.
 Best used together with tekton pipelines finally construct.

-### Service Account

-This task should be run with `cleanup-vm-task` serviceAccount.
-Please see [RBAC permissions for running the tasks](../../docs/tasks-rbac-permissions.md) for more details.

 ### Parameters

 - **vmName**: Name of a VM to execute the action in.